Hodge-Gromov-Witten theory: Hodge--Gromov--Witten theory

 Let $\cM_{X_0}$ and $\cM_{X_1}$ be the moduli spaces of stable maps to $X_0$ and to $X_1$, with arbitrary genus, degree, number of markings, and isotropy type at markings.
 Gromov--Witten theory for smooth DM stacks provides a perfect obstruction theory and a virtual fundamental cycle for the moduli space $\cM_{X_1}$, but not for $\cM_{X_0}$.

-In the first subsection, we construct perfect obstruction theories on the moduli spaces $\cM_{X_0}$ and $\cM_{X_1}$, and we call the associated virtual fundamental cycles `regularized virtual cycles'.
+In the first subsection, we define the `regularized virtual cycles' for the moduli space $\cM_{X_1}$.
+Moreover, we show that it equals the Hodge--Gromov--Witten virtual cycle, up to a sign.

-The Regular Specialization Theorem can be phrased as an equality between regularized virtual cycles of $\cM_{X_0}$ and $\cM_{X_1}$.
-Moreover, whenever the target space is smooth, e.g.~for $X_1$, we show the regularized virtual cycle equals the Hodge--Gromov--Witten virtual cycle, up to a sign.
+Then, we define the regularized virtual cycle for the moduli space $\cM_{X_0}$.
+The regular specialization theorem can be phrased as an equality between regularized virtual cycles of $\cM_{X_1}$ and of $\cM_{X_0}$.

-Graber--Pandharipande's virtual localization formula \cite{GraberPandha} applies to regularized virtual cycles.
-Therefore, provided we have a torus action on the $\aA^1$-family preserving the central fiber $X_0$ and since the fixed locus in $X_0$ is smooth, we can decompose the Hodge--Gromov--Witten cycle of $\cM_{X_1}$ into Hodge--Gromov--Witten cycles of the fixed loci in $\cM_{X_0}$.
+Graber--Pandharipande's virtual localization formula, see \cite{GraberPandha}, applies to regularized virtual cycles.
+Therefore, provided we have a torus action on the family preserving the central fiber $X_0$ and since the fixed locus in $X_0$ is smooth, we can decompose the Hodge--Gromov--Witten cycle of $\cM_{X_1}$ into Hodge--Gromov--Witten cycles of the fixed loci in $\cM_{X_0}$.